 Based on Popular Literature from South Asia, America and Europe, this course caters to both learning and entertainment for the students who are already acquainted with atleast one or two of the primary texts prescribed in this section.
 This course helps them gain a thorough knowledge and idea of the intellectual value of genres like Comics (Tintin in Tibet), Detective Fiction (The Murder of Roger Ackroyd), Nonsense Verse (Abol Tabol) and Fantasy Literature (Through the Looking Glass).
 Students also get acquainted with theories on Popular Literature and Culture in general.
 Preparation of Tutorial papers on various topics covered in the course gives the students opportunities to prove their orientation to the course in general, which, will help in further inspiration for research work.
 CC7: British Poetry And Drama (17th & 18th Century) With such canonical and representative texts like Paradise Lost , The Rape of the Lock and The Duchess of Malfi , this course has very significantly included the erstwhile neglected, but supremely relevant and powerful text of Aphra Behn's The Rover .
 The course introduces students to the brilliant and controversial era of 17th and 18th Century British Literature.
 Apart from providing a holistic knowledge of the political, social and cultural background of this era, the course also offers a knowledge of Biblical narratives and Epic literature, along with an experience of Rhetorical stylistics.
 The course also caters to the students' interests in Elizabethan and Jacobean Revenge tragedies and the role of the Malcontent figure in the genre.
 A Restoration Comedy like The Rover very significantly asks for a detailed knowledge of the Restoration stagecraft, theatrical innovations etc. As per the social norms of the era.
-Preparation of Tutorial papers on various topics from the Course gives the students a deeper understanding of SEMESTER - IV CC8: 18th Century British Literature This course aims at familiarising students with the 18th century British Literature This course aims at familiarising students with the 18th century British Literature Discourse aims at familiarising students with the 18th century British Literature Discourse aims at familiarising students with the 18th century British Literature Discourse aims at familiarising students with the 18th century British Literature Discourse aims at familiarising students with the 18th century British Literature Discourse aims at familiarising students with the 18th century British Literature Discourse aims at familiarising students with the 18th century British Literature Discourse aims at familiarising students with the 18th Century British Literature Discourse addresses a significant period often understood as either Neoclassical or Augustan or Age of Enlightenment or an age of prose and reason, students get acquainted with not only the literatu
+Preparation of Tutorial papers on various topics from the Course gives the students a deeper understanding of the subtle nuances provided by the prescribed texts.
+SEMESTER - IV CC8: 18th Century British Literature This course aims at familiarising students with the 18 th century British literature and subsequently the social and cultural history of the time through satire, elegy, drama, periodical essays and novel.
+As the course addresses a significant period often understood as either Neoclassical or Augustan or Age of Enlightenment or an age of prose and reason, students get acquainted with not only the literature but also are able to analytically look at the time frame which begins with The Way of the World and culminates in the Precursors of Romantic movement.
+Defoe's novel Robinson Crusoe offer engaging discussions on the rise of novel and its development while the periodical essays, i.e. Spectator papers add to the list, allowing necessary deliberations on the emergence of print culture, middle class and the socio- cultural and political history of the time.
+Tutorial assignments enhance the research aptitude of students honing their analytical reading habits and writing skill.
+CC9: British Romantic Literature